Dparker1990/Ansible/README.md

 ## Requirements

   * Ansible relies on the ActionController::Live functionality of Rails 4

+## Known Issues

+  * There is currently no way to configure the retry time that is sent with the SSE, a configuration strategy will be added in v1.0.

 ## Contributing